MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netadaptersetcurrentlinklayeraddress.md

-The **NetAdapterSetCurrentLinkLayerAddress** method sets the current link layer address for the network adapter.
+The **NetAdapterSetCurrentLinkLayerAddress** function sets the current link layer address for the network adapter.

 ## -parameters